Q: Do patients eat more to compensate for aspirated calories?

 Aspiration only removes about a third of the ingested meal, and food removal is uniform.
 It effectively provides “portion control” without deprivation, so it’s similar to being compliant with a reduced calorie diet.
+Therefore, most patients do not need to take additional supplements.
+Most doctors will also recommend a multivitamin, as with any weight loss regimen including dieting.
 Additionally, patients are monitored carefully for nutrient or electrolyte imbalance, and to ensure that weight loss occurs at a healthy rate.

 Q: Why does the system only remove 30% of the calories?

 After a “complete” aspiration (when food stops draining), about 70% of the calories are still left in the stomach or intestines.
 This happens for several reasons: 1) some food has already been passed to the small intestine for absorption; 2) the tube sits mostly in the upper portion of the stomach so food in the bottom portion of the stomach is not aspirated; and 3) some food may not fit through the tube.
 Our studies have shown that patients attempting to completely empty a meal can remove about 30% of the calories on average.

 In clinical studies, we have seen no major infections, but have seen occasional minor infections which were resolved with conservative treatment.
 As with PEG tubes, the body “heals” around the implanted tube, reducing susceptibility to infection.
 Patients are instructed to regularly inspect their site for redness and inflammation and contact their doctor if they notice any change.